collapsed-stacks/startups/questions/11914/how-to-handle-the-funds-from-a-campaign.md

 - posted by: [Boston Startup CFO](https://stackexchange.com/users/9992633/boston-startup-cfo) on 2017-01-19
 - score: 1

-<p>You should not be setting up an Indiegogo campaign without incorporating first.
-If there is fraud (like someone taking off with the money), then they have a means to track down the responsible party (or parties) listed in the corporation.</p>
+You should not be setting up an Indiegogo campaign without incorporating first.
+If there is fraud (like someone taking off with the money), then they have a means to track down the responsible party (or parties) listed in the corporation.

-<p>The funds are also not distributed until the campaign is over.
+The funds are also not distributed until the campaign is over.
 I would imagine IndieGogo would require a commercial bank account to deposit the funds into.
-Do some research on their site.</p>
+Do some research on their site.